In this guide

 Public company

 Robinhood is regulated by the Financial Conduct Authority (FCA).
-However, one major downside with Robinhood is that it doesn’t come with FSCS protection.
+However, one major downside with Robinhood is that it doesn’t come with FSCS protection for the GIA.
+The stocks and shares ISA however, does include full FSCS protection.

 Also, for UK customers who enrol in Robinhood’s cash interest feature, funds are deposited with banks covered by the Federal Deposit Insurance Corporation (FDIC) deposit insurance, protecting up to $2.25 million per person (with a $250,000 limit per bank).